 Who Is a Candidate for Microdermabrasion?

-Microdermabrasion can be safely performed on most individuals regardless of their skin type, with few exceptions.
+Microdermabrasion can be safely performed on most individuals regardless of their skin type, with a few exceptions.
 Individuals with active skin infections, such as herpes, chickenpox, shingles, HPV or impetigo, should not undergo microdermabrasion treatment.
-If you are allergic to aluminum, you should forego microdermabrasion that makes use of aluminum crystals and instead opt for another type of crystal or crystal-free microdermabrasion treatment.

 Individuals with a prevalence for scarring or who experience rosacea or telangiectasias should inform their dermatologist before undergoing microdermabrasion.